How Much Is Pet Insurance in New Hampshire?

 Coverage level

-Your coverage choice has the biggest impact on what you'll pay.
+Your choices of deductible, annual limit and reimbursement rate have the biggest impact on what you'll pay.
 Our baseline accident-only rates average $402 to $742 annually, while comprehensive accident and illness coverage ranges from $633 to $1,255 annually for standard parameters.

 dog3 icon